objectbox/objectbox-c/README.md

 -------
 The C++ API builds on top of the C API and comes as another single header in the [include/objectbox-cpp.h](include/objectbox-cpp.h) file.

-For now, please also check the [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) project until we extend these docs for C++.
+Please check the [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) project for a sample.

 Examples & API Documentation
 ----------------------------
 Documentation is still on-going work.
-To get started, please have a look at the [tasks example](examples/tasks).
+For now, please refer to the [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) for more details.

 For an API reference check one of those: